Pakistan’s leaders look to instill hope on Independence Day

 - President, outgoing PM call for national unity

-President Dr Arif Alvi and outgoing PM Shehbaz Sharif have called for national unity as Pakistan celebrates 76 years of independence on Monday.
+President Dr Arif Alvi and outgoing Prime Minister Shehbaz Sharif called for national unity and paying tribute to the hardships that earned Pakistan its freedom as the nation celebrates 76 years of independence on Monday.

-The day started off with thirty-one gun salute at the Federal Capital and twenty-one gun salute at the provincial capitals at dawn.
+The day started off with a 31-gun salute in the federal capital and a 21-gun salute at the provincial capitals at dawn.

 The national flag was hoisted in Islamabad where President Dr Arif Alvi was the chief guest.